Taylor Yard

-Taylor Yard is the site of the Rio de Los Angeles State Park along with the new Metrolink maintenance facility located on the southern end of the former yard grounds in Los Angeles.
-The former railway station and classification yard and former headquarters of Southern Pacific Railroad operations in Southern California was purchased by the Southern Pacific in 1911 and continually reshaped and remade over the course of the early 20th century for the purposes of inspection, repair, and storage of freight cars on the Southern Pacific Fruit Express line.
+Taylor Yard, in Los Angeles California, United States, is a former railway station and classification yard and headquarters of Southern Pacific Railroad operations in Southern California.
+The site has been gradually redeveloped with public open space, housing, and other uses including the Rio de Los Angeles State Park.
+A new Metrolink maintenance facility was built on the southern end of the yard grounds.
+The site was purchased by the Southern Pacific in 1911 and continually reshaped and remade over the course of the early 20th century for the purposes of inspection, repair, and storage of freight cars on the Southern Pacific Fruit Express line.

 History

 Taylor Yard was established in 1911 on the previous site of Taylor Feed Mill (from which the yard gets its name).
 It was rebuilt in 1949.
+By the 1950s, Taylor Yard was the central node in the freight network into and out of Los Angeles for Southern Pacific, as the classification yard had grown in complexity and size concurrent with increases both manufacturing and the overall population of Los Angeles.
+The Classification Yard was split into three operational zones, "with the receiving unit at the west end, then the classification unit, and at the east end the departure unit."

 Competition from the trucking industry and the closure of American manufacturing plants led to the decline of the Yard after the 1950s.
 In 1983, an average of 25,000 railroad cars moved through Taylor Yard and 1,200 workers were employed in its operations, down from 5,000 in the 1950s.
 Southern Pacific closed the terminal on November 14, 1985, citing declining business.
 Workers and union leaders cited a merger plan between Southern Pacific and Santa Fe Railway, which had been sharply criticized by the U.S. Justice Department, but endorsed by the U.S. Department of Transportation.

 The Southern Pacific closed the facilities and bulldozed the site in 1988.
 In 1991, the county acquired the eastern portion of the site.